manuelloverso/frontend-travel-app/README.md

 - add images for stops and trips(use modals to show them and maybe to add them too)
 - check which fields have to be mandatory in days and stops tables
 - add graph for budget
+- add some functionality related to the budget or remove it completeley
 - add map for trip destination
 - add map for stops
 - handle day management for when the trip is in the past